luwae/turing/notes/lang-design.md

 This convention of having a catch-all branch as the last branch is so common that we have a special name for it: the _default branch_.
 If a default branch is defined, the `reject` substitution from above is unnecessary.

-One may think that the way we wrote this implies that we already have to know $S$ here, which is false: S is only used as a symbolic value in the table.
+One may think that the way we wrote this implies that we already have to know $S$ here, which is false: $S$ is only used as a symbolic value in the table.
 Even if we change the underlying $S$ after having defined this machine it still works, and now the default branch correctly catches a different set of symbols (everything except $a$).
 This is usually the preferred way of handling unknown symbols.

 Branch ordering is also useful in combination with another optimization: symbol ranges.